Felix Auger-Alissiame beats Alex de Minaur at the US Open to reach his 1st major semi since 2021

 What else happened at the US Open on Wednesday?

-The women's quarterfinal matchups included Iga Swiatek against Amanda Anisimova in a rematch of the Wimbledon final won by Swiatek 6-0, 6-0, and Naomi Osaka against Karolina Muchova.
+In the women's quarterfinals, Amanda Anisimova upset Iga Swiatek 6-4, 6-3 in a rematch of the Wimbledon final won by Swiatek 6-0, 6-0 less than two months ago.
+Naomi Osaka faced Karolina Muchova at night.

 Who plays at the US Open on Thursday?